staffier/Karate-Demo-Project/README.md

 # Karate-Demo-Project

 This is a simple demo project designed to help folks learn to use Karate for both client- & server-side testing, as well as load/performance testing.
-For details around each of these aspects, drill down into the [`/src/test/java`](https://github.com/staffier/Karate-Demo-Project/tree/main/src/test/java) sub-folders.
+For details around each of these topics, drill down into the [`/src/test/java`](https://github.com/staffier/Karate-Demo-Project/tree/main/src/test/java) sub-folders.

 ## jbang